joak3s/portfolio-redo/README.md

-Portfolio Website
+# Portfolio Website

-A modern, high-performance portfolio website built with Next.js 15 and React 19, leveraging Server Components and the App Router for optimal performance and SEO.
+A modern, high-performance portfolio website built with Next.js and Supabase leveraging Server Components and the App Router for optimal performance and SEO.
 This portfolio showcases my work and journey as a developer with a focus on modern web technologies and best practices.

 ## Tech Stack

-- **Framework:** Next.js 15 with App Router
+- **Framework:** Next.js 14.2.x with App Router
-- **Runtime:** React 19 with Server Components
+- **Runtime:** React 18 with Server Components
 - **Language:** TypeScript
-- **Database & Auth:** Supabase
+- **Database & Auth:** Supabase with SSR client
 - **Styling:**
   - Tailwind CSS
   - CSS Modules